|

 course most start with pure virgin olive oil.

-My hope is that as you use my Prairie Kari soap and candles or give them as gifts, you
+My hope is that as you use my Prairie Kari soap or give it as gifts, you

 will be reminded of a simpler, quiet time.
 A time when all things were handmade,